Cryru/Emotion/README.md

 ## This Year's Idea

-The goal of the 2018 version is to move away from XNA/Monogame.
-This is done by using a small library called Breath based on OpenTK allowing for more control over the OpenGL and OpenAL APIs, and easier cross-platform compatibility.
-This version always features a custom asset packer based on last version's asset loading extensions.
+The objective of the 2018 version is to move away from XNA/Monogame by using a small library called "Breath".
+It is based on OpenTK which allows for more control over the OpenGL and OpenAL APIs, in addition to making cross-platform compatibility more straight-forward.
+This version also features a custom asset packer based on last version's asset loading extensions.

 On the game development side 2018 introduces the concept of "systems".
 Classes which group entities based on components and execute code on them.
-Moving from 2017's EC (entity-component) model to a ECS (entity-component-system) model where components are pure data.
+Upgrading from 2017's EC (entity-component) model to a ECS (entity-component-system) model where components are pure data.

 ## Features and Progress